-Rob Nelson is a biologist and Emmy award winning science communicator who currently acts as the director of Untamed Science.
-He is the lead producer for the videos produced from the US and on this site.
+Rob Nelson is a biologist and Emmy award winning science communicator who currently acts as the director of the non-profit, Untamed Science.
+He is the lead creative director and producer for the video content developed through the US branch of the company.
 He also writes and coordinates much of the content for the website.
 Rob’s real passion lies in educating people about the natural world and helping people tell their own stories about it.
 These passions have led him to take Untamed Science into classrooms via Pearson Publishing (reaching nearly 6 million students a year), on Youtube via their science channel and via science filmmaking tutorials.

 Rob began his career as a marine scientist.
 He earned a bachelors degree in Marine Science from the University of Miami.
 He spent a year studying in Australia at James Cook University in 1999 where he met fellow producer and co-host Jonas Stenstrom.
 He later got a masters degree at the University of Hawaii where he studied the behavioral and population ecology of the Hawaiian Shrimp Goby and how they interact with predators like hammerhead sharks.